Accepting new engagements · Q3 2026

 Senior bar, only

-The engineers I bring in are people I have shipped production with.
+The work is done by me, and every hire I sign off on for your team is someone I would ship production with.
 No staffing-agency shuffle, no bench-warmers billed to your burn rate.

 p.06